aydendauenhauer/aydendauenhauer/README.md

-### Hi there 👋
+### Hi there, I'm Ayden 👋

-I'm Ayden from Santa Clara University, I'm an Electrical and Computer Engineering undergrad.
+I'm an Electrical and Computer Engineering undergrad at Santa CLara University.
+I enjoy weight lifting and playing videogames with friends.
 I'm hoping to learn C++ and C#.
 Skills: Python, Java, C, Verilog, MATLAB, and ARM Assembly